irungundigirigi/simple_shell/README.md

 ### Environment

 Upon invocation, **hsh** receives and copies the environment of the parent process in which it was executed.
 This environment is an array of *name-value* strings describing variables in the format *NAME=VALUE*.
-A few key environmental variables are:
+Some examples of the env variables include:

 #### HOME
-The home directory of the current user and the default directory argument for the **cd** builtin command.
+The home directory and the default directory argument for the **cd** builtin command.

 ```
 $ echo "echo $HOME" | ./hsh